 3 step by step photos showing how to make apple slaw dressing

-Process shots: rest thin cloth over bowl (photo 1), add grated carrot/apple (photo 2), tie into ball and squeeze out moisture (photo 3), shred cabbage and add to bowl (photo 4), add carrot/apple and spring onion (photo 5), stir in dressing (photo 6).
+Process shots: rest thin cloth over bowl (photo 1), add grated carrot (photo 2), tie into ball and squeeze out moisture (photo 3), shred cabbage and add to bowl with carrot, apple and spring onion (photo 4), add dressing (photo 5), mix (photo 6).

 6 step by step photos showing how to make apple slaw